binipringle/intro-to-dh/_texts/2-version-control.md

 ![worddoc]({{"/assets/img/comline4-terminal.jpg" | absolute_url}})

-## Practice Navigating the Command Line
+## Practice navigating the command line

 In this session, we will be making a syllabus and using Git to keep track of our revisions.
 Let's create a Git project folder